Bobby Nash

-Robert Nash (born March 26, 1990) is an American mixed martial artist currently competing in the Welterweight division of Bellator MMA.
-A professional competitor since 2010, he has formerly competed for the UFC and RFA.
+Robert Nash (born March 26, 1990) is an American former mixed martial artist who competed in the Welterweight division.
+A professional competitor since 2010, he has formerly competed for the UFC,Bellator MMA, and RFA.

 Background

 Born and raised in Roseville, Michigan, Nash started wrestling at the age of five.
 He attended Roseville High School where he competed in wrestling and football.
 During his senior season, Nash compiled a record of 62-1, capturing the state title at 152 lbs. and also had a third-place finish at 140 lbs. during his junior season.
 After graduating, Nash entertained offers from Division 1 wrestling colleges and chose Lindsey Wilson College where he wrestled for one year with scholarship.
 Wanting to wrestle in the Big Ten Conference, he transferred to Michigan State University to continue wrestling for the Spartans.
 After graduating and earning his degree in sociology, he began training for MMA.